mandres2/TriviaGame/README.md

 Software Used:
 IDE Used: Microsoft Visual Studios Code
 Adobe XD
-Adobe LightRoom (Gave slight contrast and more texture to background image) Google Chrome
+Adobe LightRoom (Gave slight contrast and more texture/shadow to background image) Google Chrome

+Background music (.mp3 format):
+Artist: Moods
+Track Title: Where I Met You

 Background Image was pulled from Unsplash.